LoginRadius/engineering-portal/content/engineering/guest-post/passwordless-authentication-for-your-php-project/index.md

 ### Conclusion

-You learned how passwordless authentication works as well as some of the benefits and drawbacks of using it throughout this tutorial.
-And you've built a sample PHP app that makes use of passworless authentication method using LoginRadius.
+You learned what passwordless authentication is and how it helps imrove user expereince and security.
+You've also built a sample PHP app that makes use of passworless authentication method using LoginRadius.

-Please feel to share this this tutorial if you found it helpful :)
+Please feel to share this tutorial if you found it helpful :)